Optimize APIs with Robust Error Handling Strategies

 While HTTP status codes provide the “category” of the error, the response body must provide the “context.”
 For tech professionals building automated workflows, parsing a string of text to find an error reason is brittle and prone to failure.
 The industry has converged on RFC 7807 (Problem Details for HTTP APIs) as the gold standard for error reporting.

-A robust error payload in 2026 should be structured as a JSON object containing:
+A resilient error payload should be structured as a JSON object containing:

 The Exponential Backoff Formula